dlang/dub/README.md

 ## Key features

  - Simple package and build description not getting in your way
- - Integrated with Git, avoiding maintainance tasks such as incrementing version numbers or uploading new project releases
+ - Integrated with Git, avoiding maintenance tasks such as incrementing version numbers or uploading new project releases
  - Generates VisualD project/solution files, integrated into MonoD
  - Support for DMD, GDC and LDC (common DMD flags are translated automatically)
  - Supports development workflows by optionally using local directories as a package source